 Sakas, William Gregory & Janet Dean Fodor

-This list is based on CrossRef data as of 23 january 2021.
+This list is based on CrossRef data as of 4 december 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.